 In Israel, we celebrate many holidays throughout the year.
 Not only Jewish but also Christian, Muslim, and public holidays, all changing the atmosphere in the country for a day or two and sometimes more.
-In Israel, holidays are about people, families, food.
+In Israel, holidays are about people, families, and food.
 Israelis usually use the holidays to get together with their families.
 If possible, they also go out to see and explore the wonderful sites of our country.
 So… what are the major holidays in Israel?

 Disclaimer: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through the links, at no extra cost to you.
 These links help me keep the website alive and not depend on sponsors!
 Thank you in advance.